tolarewaju3/codelikethewind/5g-streaming/README.md

 After our call records get stored in cache, we’ll want to put them in a database for future access.
 So we’ll create a mysql database.

-On the left menu, **click “Administrator” and switch to the developer view.** Select the `openshift-operators` project.
+On the left menu, **click “Administrator” and switch to the developer view.** Select the `openshift-operators` project. **Click "+Add"** and select Databases under the developer catalog.

-Under the developer catalog, select Database.

 ![MySQL Installation](img/database.png)